schnitzer-lab/Luo_Huang_2024_MB_model/README.md

 The functions used for reading and writing data and figures are in the folder “matlab_code\output_functions”.

-The code for fitting the experimental data is in the folder “matlab_code\model_fitting”
+The code for fitting the experimental data is in the folder “matlab_code\model_fitting”.

-The example codes for drawing figures in the paper are in the folder “matlab_code\figure_code_examples”
+The example codes for drawing figures in the paper are in the folder “matlab_code\figure_code_examples”.